bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 There are other ways to implement transactionality, but the above should be preferred to the alternatives.

 ### Usage of Null
 Usage of Null as a return value should be avoided.

-It is the main
+The preferred method is to throw runtime exceptions if a precondition is not satisfied or a result is not expected.
+The use of NULL as return value can cause NullPointerExceptions during the code execution, and also adds unnecessary null checks to the code.

 ### Validation

 #### Parameters/Input